jgraettinger/blog/compare-flow-and-materialize.md

 Still, there are reasons you might want this: one is that they allow for **general computation**.
-You can bring your own code and Flow will run it using V8 and (soon) WebAssembly.
+You can bring your own codebase and Flow will run it using V8 and (soon) WebAssembly.
-Or you can have Flow call a lambda that you host.
+Or Flow can call a lambda that you host.

-Another is that they're **easy to evolve**.
+Another is that derivations are **easy to evolve**.
 You have the ability to fix a bug, change behavior, or even enrich a derivation by joining against a new dataset on a go-forward basis, without interrupting any of its downstream uses.
-Derivations can also be **dynamically scaled** and have fine grained **fault tolerance**, though I'll expand on this in another post.
+Derivations can also be **dynamically scaled** and have fast fine-grained **fault tolerance**.
+I'll expand on this in another post.

 Still another is in the **types of joins** you can express and their reactivity.